djjd47130/JD-UOM/README.md

 ## Usage

 Currently, this library is in active development.
-Eventually, [`TUOMValue`](/Docs/JD.Uom.md#tuomvalue) will be the grand class of everything, encapsulating any possible value of any given UOM.
+Eventually, [`TUOMValue`](/Docs/JD.Uom.md#tuomvalue) will be the grand master of everything, encapsulating any possible value of any given UOM.
 However, it's currently still a work-in-progress to implement an infrastructure.

-That being said, everything currently starts with [`TUOMUtils`](/Docs/JD.Uom.md#tuomutils) in [`JD.Uom.pas`](/Docs/JD.Uom.md).
+That aside, everything currently starts with [`TUOMUtils`](/Docs/JD.Uom.md#tuomutils) in [`JD.Uom.pas`](/Docs/JD.Uom.md).
 Specific units are registered via `TUOMUtils.RegisterUOM`.
 This registration is deliberately done from **outside** this main unit, as to be as abstract as possible.
 You can access information about all registered UOMs through [`TUOMUtils`](/Docs/JD.Uom.md#tuomutils).
 For example, `GetUOMByName` or `ListCategories`.

 ## Application